Working for UC Agriculture and Natural Resources

 Across California, the University of California’s Division of Agriculture and Natural Resources is making a difference; serving as the bridge between local issues and the power of UC research.

 Working at ANR offers a career with history and a future.
-Since the first farm advisors were hired in California almost 100 years ago, we have maintained our central purpose as stewards, problem-solvers, catalysts, collaborators, and educators.
+Since the UC Cooperative Extension office opened in Humbolt County in 1913, we have maintained our central purpose as stewards, problem-solvers, catalysts, collaborators, and educators.

 As part of the agricultural community, we help farmers develop more-efficient growing methods, solve pest management problems, and develop crops and irrigation methods that use less water.

 As stewards of the land, we help develop smart water-use strategies, develop wildfire education, and help preserve natural areas and farmland.